-Subject: Financial Affairs
+Subject Financial Affairs

-Effective Date: October 5, 2011
+Effective Date October 5, 2011

-Responsible Party: MSU-Bozeman Vice President for Administration & Finance
+MSU-Bozeman Vice President for Administration & Finance

 100.00 Introduction and Purpose

-References: [BOR Policy 960.1; BOR Policy 1300.1; Section 114 of the Fair and Accurate Credit Transactions Act of 2003 (FACTA); Section 615(e) of the Fair Credit Reporting Act (FCRA); and the Federal Trade Commission CFR Parts 681.2 and 681.3; University of Montana Identity Theft Prevention Program]
+References: [BOR Policy 960.1; BOR Policy 1300.1; Section 114 of the Fair and Accurate Credit Transactions Act of 2003 (FACTA); Section 615(e) of the Fair Credit Reporting Act (FCRA); and the Federal Trade Commission CFR Parts 681, Identity Theft Rules https://www.ecfr.gov/current/title-16/chapter-I/subchapter-F/part-681#681.1 ;

-110.00 Definitions
+200.00 Definitions

 1. An account that a financial institution or creditor offers or maintains, primarily for personal, family, or household purposes, that involves or is designed to permit multiple payments or transactions, such as a credit card account, mortgage loan, automobile loan, margin account, cell phone account, utility account, checking account, or savings account; and

-2. Any other account that the financial institution or creditor offers or maintains for which there is a reasonably foreseeable risk to customers or to the safety and soundness of the financial institution or creditor from identity theft, including financial, operational, compliance, reputation, or litigation risks.
+2. Any other account that the financial institution or creditor offers or maintains for which there is a reasonably foreseeable risk to students or to the safety and soundness of the financial institution or creditor from identity theft, including financial, operational, compliance, reputation, or litigation risks.

 The following are examples of covered accounts: student accounts, short-term loans, and certain payroll accounts.